ome/omero-documentation/omero/users/cli/import-bulk.rst

     $ bin/omero import -k --transfer=ln_s fileA fileB directoryC

-where the files fileA and file B and all the files of directoryC will be imported.
+where the files :file:`fileA` and :file:`fileB` and all the files of :file:`directoryC` will be imported.

 Bulk-only options
 -----------------